aitorlb/launch_school/RB129/test/classes_and_objects.md

 - States track information for individual objects and are implemented in Ruby via instance variables.
 - Behaviors are what objects are capable of doing and are implemented in Ruby via instance methods.

 Objects are instances of a class.
 The process of creating a new object or instance from a class is called instantiation.
-Individual objects of the same class can contain different state, but they all share the same behavior.
+Individual objects of the same class may contain different state, but they all share the same behavior.

 Classes are defined in Ruby using the `class` keyword followed by a name.
 The name must begin with a capital letter and by convention we use the CamelCase naming convention.
 The class definition is terminated by the `end` keyword.